World Cup 2018 Predictions: Updated Final Picks Before Saturday's Knockout Play

 La Celeste are yet to concede in Russia but will have to deny Cristiano Ronaldo as the unstoppable force looks to budge the immovable object.

-Read on for a breakdown of Saturday's schedule and preview of the matches to come, along with predictions for the World Cup round-of-16 bracket.
+Read on for a breakdown of Saturday's schedule and a preview of the matches to come, along with predictions for the World Cup round-of-16 bracket.

 Saturday's Schedule